 A company can elect that the dividend from tradeco to holdco that doesn’t avoid the surcharge.
 The advantage of this is that a surcharge doesn’t then apply to the holding company.
 This is what Awashwithdosh Ltd and Joeholdco would do when paying the dividend of €1 million.

 Interested in finding out more?
-Call Deirdre on 05139670 or contact us.
+Call Deirdre on 05139670 or start here.
 Tell us a bit more about you and how can we help.